FortiGate

 end

-System -> Feature Visibility -> 'Additional Features' (longest) column and toggle 'VoIP' switch to 'green-on' state, then Apply changes on bottom of the page.
+Navigate to System -> Feature Visibility -> 'Additional Features' (which is the longest column) and toggle the 'VoIP' switch to the green 'on' state, then Apply the changes at the bottom of the page.

-Note that FortiOS in current FortiOS versions by default handles all the spotted SIP and SCCP traffic via ALG proxy.
+Note that current FortiOS versions handle all the spotted SIP and SCCP traffic with an ALG proxy by default.

-This is based on default value of per VDOM option:
+This is based on the default value of a per-VDOM option:

 set default-voip-alg-mode proxy-based